top of page

 A377A84C-91DC-4A5A-BAFE-1E5849BF8633_1_105_c.jpeg

 I earned my Ph.D. in History from the University of California, Santa Barbara in 2023.
-Since 2021, I have been an Affiliate Scholar with Rhodes University's Neil Aggett Labour Studies Unit (NALSU) in South Africa.
-Interested in policy-driven research, I am also an International Policy Scholar Consortium and Network (IPSCON) Fellow with Johns Hopkins University (SAIS).
-My research sits at the nexus of transnational labor movements, Black internationalism, and U.S. foreign policy, and has been generously funded by a Fulbright Fellowship, a Boren Fellowship, and various other grants.
+My research sits at the nexus of transnational labor movements, Black internationalism, African studies, and U.S. foreign relations, and has been generously funded by a Fulbright Fellowship, a Boren Fellowship, and various other grants.

 E374BDBF-C459-4CB8-8744-A304288D0C32.jpeg